KTM 890 Adventure: History

 The 890 Adventure has been the successor to the KTM 790 Adventure since 2021.
 The increase in displacement by 90 cm3 and the associated increase in performance corresponds to the general trend of other manufacturers who have increased the displacement of their mid-range motorcycle models to around 900 cm3.
 In addition, the increase in displacement compared to the previous model should ensure more torque and smooth running in the lower and middle speed range.

 Specifications

 The 890 Adventure's engine is a water-cooled, four-stroke parallel twin 889 cm3 (bore 90.7 mm, stroke 68.8 mm) retaining the distinctive 285° crank offset of the original 790 LC8c 799 cm3.

 Variants

 Like its predecessor, the 890 Adventure is available in addition to the basic variant in a variant 890 Adventure R designed more for off-road driving, which accounts for about half of the total production.
-There is also the special model 890 Adventure R Rally, of which only 500 were produced.
+There is also the special model 890 Adventure R Rally, of which 500 were produced.